Louisiana Mesothelioma Lawyer

 - 2018 Patron Member of Public Justice

 Asbestos is a harmful mineral once used by many industries.
-The natural mineral was once commonly used because it is cheap, abundant, lightweight, and resists heat and fire.
-Regulations set in the 1970s limited asbestos use and set guidelines for safe handling; however, buildings built before regulations may have asbestos in the insulation, roofing, ceilings, drywall compound, flooring tiles, and many other places.
-The firm supports its aggressive representation with both experience and resources.
-Each case is pursued in collaboration with one of the firm’s partners from start to finish.
-Cases are supported by a Medical Resources Department and a Litigation Support Department.
+Regulations set in the 1970s limited asbestos use and set guidelines for safe handling; however, buildings built before these regulations may have asbestos in the insulation, roofing, ceilings, drywall compound, flooring tiles, and many other places.

-While exposure in older buildings is possible, most asbestos exposure in Louisiana has been on the job.
+While exposure in older buildings is possible, most asbestos exposure in Louisiana occurred on worksites.
 Many industries used asbestos in the materials workers made and used on the job.
 Factories, power plants, chemical plants, oil refineries, shipyards, and many more work sites used asbestos, potentially harming workers through exposure.

 Oil Refining, Shipping, and Ports

-Shipping is also an important industry for Louisiana.
-Shipyards and ports are major sites of asbestos use.
+Shipping is also an essential industry for Louisiana.
+Shipyards and ports are important sites of asbestos use.
 Ships used asbestos in construction because it is lightweight and protects against fire.
-Fireproofing ships without adding weight is crucial for safety, but also puts workers at risk of serious illness from asbestos exposure.
+Fireproofing ships without adding weight is crucial for safety and puts workers at risk of serious illness from asbestos exposure.

 Salt Mines